SorenHolstHansen/SurrealX/README.md

 ## Docs

-You can either use surrealX as a CLI or a library.
+You can either use surrealX as a CLI or a library (the bin is located in `./bin/mod.ts` and the library is exported from `./mod.ts`).
 The usage is very similar for both, so these docs show the CLI usage:

 You can see how to use the CLI by running